arjunjeewan/molgpt/MODERNIZATION.md

 validity **0.859** — statistically indistinguishable from the modernized **0.852**
 (Δ 0.7pt, within single-run noise) — and *both* sit ~4–5pt under the paper's 0.900.
-So the modernization does not cause the shortfall; RoPE/SwiGLU/RMSNorm are **validity-neutral and distribution-preserving** (every distributional metric agrees within ~1pt across all three columns).
+So the modernization does not cause the shortfall; RoPE/SwiGLU/RMSNorm are **validity-neutral** and preserve the fast distributional metrics (validity, uniqueness, internal diversity agree within ~1pt across all three columns).
+The one metric on which the two architectures *do* diverge is **FCD**, surfaced only by the full multi-seed evaluation at T=1.0 — see §4.6.

 ### 4.3 The validity "gap" **is** a decoding (temperature) artifact